 John Carter (Taylor Kitsch), an outstanding soldier in the American Civil War, finds himself on Mars, when the planet’s inhabitants suffer from the attacks of the evil Tars Tarkas against Princess Dejah Thoris, Carter is called to Mars in order to save the planet from those attacks.
 Overall John Carter looks just like Stargate, the gladiator version.

 Most sci-fi fans hate it and consider it a B movie, but in my opinion, it’s an excellent movie!
 Sure it’s predictable and all the actors are really bad, but some sections are full of silly fun stuff, and the aliens and spaceships and war scenes are entertaining.

 3. War Of The Worlds (2005)

 A futuristic story about a war for the future of humanity, as told from the eyes of a working-class American family (Tom Cruise as the father).
 Family routines and normal life is interrupted when aliens from another planet invade Earth, using advanced weapons to eliminate everyone who stands in their way.

 Directed by Steven Spielberg and based on the best seller from H.G.
-Wells – this movie is a piece of art – Aliens looks so real, with a lot of action and scary scenes, Tom Cruise in an outstanding role.
+Wells – this movie is a piece of art – Aliens looks so real, with a lot of action and scary scenes, and Tom Cruise in an outstanding role.

 4. Bill and Ted’s excellent adventure (1989)

 Bill and Ted are two heavy metal high school fans (Keanu Reeves, Alex Winter), who fail in school after Ted’s father threatens him that if he drops out of school he will be sent to a military school in Alaska – they are trying to succeed on a presentation for their history lesson.
 In order to do so, they embark on time travel and meet influential leaders and figures from the past.

 5. Abraham Lincoln: Vampire Hunter (2012)

 Abraham Lincoln (Benjamin Walker), the legendary President of the United States and one of the most beloved leaders in American history, the character who was known for her contribution to the end of slavery in America, also engaged in a surprising side activity: the war on vampires.